 Rapids: Easy | Meet Time: 9am | Duration: 5 hours

 This highly-scenic full-day trip floats through the multi-colored sandstone canyon made famous by the artist Georgia O'Keeffe.
 Giant cottonwoods and ponderosa pines line the shores.
 The rapids are easy to moderate (Class 2 to 3-), and fun yaks are usually brought along.
 Meets at Bode's General Store in Abiquiu at 9 AM.

 Rapids: Easy | Meet Time: 9am | Duration: 3 days

 The Rio Chama is a prized wilderness river (the Chama Canyon Wilderness), with use strictly limited to preserve its wilderness character.
 Easy to moderate whitewater (Class 2 to 3-) combines with great scenery and pleasant camping, side canyon hikes, hot springs, fishing etc. This is the perfect get-away for families.
 This trip meets in Abiquiu.
 2017 trips: June 2-4; July 21-23; Aug.
 18-20.
 Other dates may be available - please inquire.

 Rapids: Easy | Start Time: 9am | Duration: 6 hours

 Fly (or spin) fish for brown trout, rainbow trout, smallmouth bass, great northern pike and carp in the Orilla Verde Recreation Area, which is included in the Rio Grande del Norte National Monument.
-We use a fishing raft and wade here and there.
+We use a drift boat or a fishing raft and wade here and there.
 The Rio Grande is a free-flowing (undammed) river, with abundant insect life.
 But, you are fore-warned, it can be fickle.